ARCHER2-HPC/archer2-docs/docs/archer2-migration/account-migration.md

 We anticipate that users will have access from mid-late November.
 Users will have access to both the ARCHER2-4Cabinet and ARCHER2 full service for at least 30 days.
 UKRI will confirm the dates and these will be communicated to you as they are confirmed.
 There will be at least 14 days notice before access to the ARCHER2-4Cabinet system is removed.

-!!! important Dates (tbc with UKRI)
+!!! important "Dates (tbc with UKRI)"
     mid-late November: Access to ARCHER2 full service 30 days later tbc: with 14 days notice, access to ARCHER2-4C and the archer2-work filesystem removed